ram2386/Design-Patterns-In-Swift/README.md

 ## Creational
 Creational patterns are ones that create objects, rather than having to instantiate objects directly.
 This gives the program more flexibility in deciding which objects need to be created for a given case.

- - `Abstract` factory groups object factories that have a common theme.
+ - `Abstract` factory groups object factories that have a common theme.✅
  - `Builder` constructs complex objects by separating construction and representation.
- - `Factory` method creates objects without specifying the exact class to create.
+ - `Factory` method creates objects without specifying the exact class to create.✅
  - `Prototype` creates objects by cloning an existing object.
  - `Singleton` restricts object creation for a class to only one instance.